svivianl/graphql/README.md

 ## App

-A list of books where you can add more books and check the book's details.
+A list of books where the user can see the book's details and add more books to it.

 ![List of books image](./images/books-list.png)